Farama-Foundation/Gymnasium/docs/environments/atari/space_war.md

 ## Description

-Use your Star Ship to compete in a sequence of games wher eyou try to shoot your opponent as many times as possible without being hit yourself.
+Use your Star Ship to compete in a sequence of games where you try to shoot your opponent as many times as possible without being hit yourself.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=470)